-Shire of Chapman Valley Local Planning Scheme No.2 - Scheme Amendment No.5 Schedule of Submissions neme No.2 - Scheme Amendment No.5 omissions Submission No. & Date Rec'd Respondent Nature of Submission Comment Recommendation Roads WA, and additional road intersection or lot access to Chapman Valley Road could not be contemplated.
-As a result of the limited scope for road alignment, lot shape and size across the subdivision were irregular and inconsistent, and resulted in numerous lots being traversed by water course/s.
-The (then) Department of Water did not support access across water courses to building envelopes and as such many of the building envelopes were similarly irrenular in change and did not adequately address constraint distance to water courses.
-The congestion associated with road reserve and building envelopes particularly in the south west corner of the development area may have resulted in detrimental impact on the water course/s by loss of impediment to flow and additional unregulations."
-The applicant's Scheme Amendment No.5 report includes an Plan' of the applicant's Scheme Amendment No.5 report notes that it incorporates the following elements: "Road reserve to more adequately address contours, water courses and resultant crossing points, vegetation and most importantly facilitate improved connectivity for the This may be achieved by a loop road in the northern section alignment of the water course and they are included wherever possible within the overall road reserve and the water courses triemselves form a more integral part of the storm water drainage design for the development.
-It will also assist with improved management of potential sheet flow more adequately captured in the natural drainage system, and minimise impact on individual lots.
+Shire of Chapman Valley Local Planning Scheme No.2 - Scheme Amendment No.5 Schedule of Submissions heme No.2 - Scheme Amendment No.5 bmissions Submission No. & Date Rec'd Respondent Nature of Submission Comment Recommendation Roads WA, and additional road intersection or lot access to Chapman Valley Road could not be contemplated. result of the limited scope for road alignment, lot s and size across the subatision were irregular and inconsistent, and resulted in numerous lots being traversed by water course/s.
+The (then) Department of Water did not support access across water courses to building envelopes and as such many of the building envelopes were similarly integular in shape and did not adequately address separation distance to water courses.
+The congestion associated with road reserve and building envelopes particularly in the south west corner of the development area may have resulted in detrimental impact on the water course/s by loss of vegetation, impediment to flow and additional unregulated crossing points."
+The applicant's Scheme Amendment No.5 report includes an indicative subdivision concept plan that would supersede the 2009 structure plan and Section 4.3 'Revision to Structure Plan' of the applicant's Scheme Amendment No.5 report notes that it incorporates the following elements: "Road reserve to more adequately address contours, water courses and resultant crossing points, vegetation and most importantiv facilitate improved connectivity for the nt area as a whole.
+This may be achieved by a loop road in the northern section of the landholding so that the road reserve's mirror the alignment of the water course and they are included wherever possible within the overall road reserve and the water courses themselves form a more integral part of the storm water drainage design for the development.
+It will also from the Range in a significant weather event, which can be more adequately captured in the natural drainage system, and minimise impact on individual lots.
 Enables the water course to be retained largely in its current state (with some potential minor works identified by the